RAISE THE AGE: DETENTION OF JUVENILES

 · State statute allows for a variety of placement discretion for juveniles.
 Juveniles can be placed in secure child caring institutions, which have annual costs of $75,000 to $120,000, or can be referred to less expensive in-home services.

 The Report notes a wide range cost estimates related to separating 16- and 17-year-old juveniles from adults.
 Those costs can range from re-opening or contracting for unused child caring institution beds to building new child caring institutions.
 These different local-level decision options make it difficult to determine a precise fiscal estimate.

-Senate Bill 96 would have no fiscal impact on the state, but would affect local units of government.
+House Bill 4143 would have no fiscal impact on the state, but would affect local units of government.
 Under the bill, 16- and 17-year-olds would be prohibited from being placed with adults under arrest, confinement, or conviction.
 Currently, the law prohibits youth under the age of 16 from being placed with adults who are under arrest, confinement, or conviction; from remaining in a courtroom during the trial of adults; and from being transported in a vehicle with adults who are charged or convicted of crimes.
 Provisions of the bill, as written, reflect current policies of the Department of Corrections with regard to 16- and 17-year-olds.